wpeverest/user-registration/readme.txt

 Yes, the plugin is designed to work with any themes that have been coded following WordPress guidelines.

-= How can I access registered users data?
+= How can admin access registered users data?

 All the users registered via the registration forms and their data can be accessed from the Users menu in the WordPress Dashboard.

+= Can a user edit their profile informaton after registration?

+Yes, a registered user can access their profile details via the account page.
+One can create an [account profile page](https://docs.wpeverest.com/docs/user-registration/registration-form-and-login-form/how-to-show-account-profile/) for their user using the shortcode available.

+= Does the plugin come with a login form as well?

+Yes, the plugin has a shortcode for the login form.

 == Screenshots ==